 I know, it might be shunned by some.

 However, millions of couples have had their marriages improved and even saved in many cases by seeking outside help.

 12. Share chores.

-13. Have a ritual with your spouse.
+13. Create a ritual with your spouse.

-Sometimes you just have to just go with the spur of the moment urge to seek adventures and spontaneous fun.
+Sometimes you just have to go with the spur of the moment urge to seek adventures and spontaneous fun.

-At the end of the day, doing all these things will be well worth it.
+At the end of the day, doing these things will be well worth it.